If you have an interest, there's a podcast for that. But, beyond expanding our knowledge of a certain subject,

 With the NHS claiming that

 one in three of us suffer from bad sleep, insomnia is a clearly a problem a lot of us are looking to tackle.
 Sleep is just about one of the most important parts of a healthy life.
 "We spend about a third of our lives asleep," the Mental Health Foundation says.
 And, they explain, if you aren't getting the recommended amount of sleep, you are almost definitely doing damage to the other two-thirds of your life.
-"Sleep is essential," they write on their site.
-"It is as important to our bodies as eating, drinking and breathing, and is vital for maintaining good mental and physical health.
-Sleeping helps us to recover from mental as well as physical exertion."
+"Sleep is essential," they add.

 Having suffered from periods of insomnia in the past, I have tried many different methods to help me sleep, from herbal remedies to cutting caffeine to attempting meditation.
 However, the one thing that has really changed my sleep is listening to podcasts.
 It may sound silly, but having something to drift off to has been majorly beneficial for me, and I would recommend it for those looking for ways to relax before bed.
-Below is my list of top podcasts to help get you on an express train to the land of nod.
+Below is my list of top podcasts to help get you on an express train to fall asleep to.

 1 Get Sleepy